 As a freelance, you can find project manager jobs by yourself or register in staffing agencies.
 Other third parties and recruiters find the best job opportunities according to your education and experience.
 But it’s up to you how you want to find new, interesting projects and organizations to work for.
 No matter how you do it, your main responsibility will be helping companies and start-ups to succeed in their assigned projects.

 Why is managing freelancers so hard?

 Well, it’s not.
 You just haven’t found your recipe for success, probably.
 Managing freelancers causes so many problems usually because:

-- you try to treat them exactly the same as a team at the office,
+you try to treat them exactly the same as a team at the office space,

 Once you understand this simple truth, everything will be much easier.

 How to manage projects where both freelancers and team members are included